coromanillos/etl_project_02/README.md

 - Log Assertions ensure that tasks handled by code is observable, correctly logging success or failure etc.
 - conftest.py for repeated fixtures.

+---

+## Future Enhancements

+  - CI/CD integration for deployment, using GitHub Actions.
+  - break up central conftest into multiple conftests, for each test dir/

+  - Integration testing: conftest loads config-test.yaml, mocks on the API, runs the rest of pipeline end to end.
+This prevents slow/unreliable reliance on real APIs.